Quantum sensor: Other uses of entanglement

+Quantum radars

 Quantum radar is also an active area of research.
 Current classical radars can interrogate many target bins while quantum radars are limited to a single polarization or range.
 A proof-of-concept quantum radar or quantum illuminator using quantum entangled microwaves was able to detect low reflectivity objects at room-temperature – such may be useful for improved radar systems, security scanners and medical imaging systems.